-1 Carat seems to be the gold standard for diamond rings.
-Everybody who writes me seems to be looking for a diamond with “at least one carat in weight”.
-Many of my readers will even try to go for a 1 carat diamond at the expense of the diamond cut (Note: I don’t recommend this).
+One Carat seems to be the gold standard for diamond engagement rings today.
+In fact, most readers who write to me usually look for a diamond with at least one carat in weight.
+Many will even try to go for a 1 carat diamond at the expense of the diamond cut!

 The Cons of a 1 Carat Diamond Ring